ryanallen/articles/markdown/AZTB - So you want to make an app/So You Want to Make an App.md

 ---

 Congratulations on deciding to build an app.
-You are not alone, in fact [x%]() of top brands now have mobile apps, and they are finding an increase in user engagement by [x]().
-While there are many relative reasons companies and individuals decide to build an app to solve a design problem, some of the more common ones are [x](), [x](), and [x]().
-SEGWAY
+You are not alone, in fact [2.5 million]() mobile apps are now in existence, and those that have web siblings show an increase in user engagement by [300 - 400%](https://blog.newrelic.com/2014/02/11/mobile-apps-mobile-site-engagement/).
+Apps are everywhere and for everyone.

 ## Who Is Your App For?
 This is the most important question you will answer.
 The answers to this question will determine the foundation from which everyone working on your app will build from, from design to development to marketing.
-What problems are you solving for your target users?

 ### Do You Understand Your Audience?
 Self interest, needs, and social identification precede motivation.
 Understand the person, their lifestyles, behaviors, and attitudes.
 Research your target audience.
 What motivates them psychologically?
 What are their values?
 Where are they located?
 What do they expect at different times during the day?
-Are they interested in bettering themselves?
+What problems are you solving for your target users?

 ## What App Will You Make?
 How will your app fill your users' needs in ways that your competitors don't?
 What platforms are your users engaging with?
 Which solutions will you use from the hundreds and thousands of concept sketches, wireframes, user-flows and mockups you create?
 What are the most important features of your app?